Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 The distinction matters: most HBOT at Wellness Elite Fitness is wellness-focused, not disease-treatment.
 Your HSA/FSA administrator may require one of three justifications to approve the withdrawal:

-- Preventive medicine under physician supervision.
+• Preventive medicine with a physician prescription from Elite Aesthetic MD.
 Fewer plans accept this, but some HSA/FSA administrators recognize physician-supervised wellness protocols as qualified medical expenses.
 Always check your plan's specific language.

-This is why membership at Wellness Elite Fitness includes physician oversight: Dr. Chaudhari can document your clinical rationale, provide prescription paperwork, and supply the evidence trail your HSA/FSA administrator may request during an audit.
+This is why having access to Elite Aesthetic MD on-site is a meaningful advantage for WEF members: Dr. Chaudhari can document your clinical rationale through his independent practice, provide prescription paperwork, and supply the evidence trail your HSA/FSA administrator may request during an audit.

 What You Need to Claim HBOT on Your HSA or FSA